-- Target body diameter is ~ 600 m - 6 months of observation - 5 km distance to surface for standard observation in a circular orbit (the feasibility of operating at an altitude down to 1 km from the surface was studied and is reported in the following chapters) - No specific operations of special instruments demands were analysed.
+- Target body diameter is 600 m - 6 months of observation - 5 km distance to surface for standard observation in a circular orbit - No specific operations of special instruments demands were analysed.

 It is understood that certain specific investigations would require a different configuration of the spacecrafts around the target.
 The full complexity of observations deviating from the standard scenario could not be assessed during this study.
-Due to the dynamic nature of the environment around an active body, the observing time should be maximised for all instruments.